 Far more table-dependent is the route of recruiting an animal companion without any feature or spell to say that you de-facto get them.
 By explaining how you are trying to entice, care for, and nurture a found animal, your DM may allow you to make skill checks (Animal Handling is fitting here, but a DM could ask you to use any skill and ability score they see fit) to convince the animal to stay and perhaps even train it.
 This may be easier with a pre-trained animal, such as a purchased mastiff (for protecting the horses) or mount.

-Find Familiar – A very popular 1st level ritual, this spell is available to Wizards, Pact of the Chain Warlocks, Druids (in a more limited form via TCoE optional rules), and everyone else via the Magic Initiate and Ritual Caster feats.
+Find Familiar – A prevalent 1st level ritual, this spell is available to Wizards, Pact of the Chain Warlocks, Druids (in a more limited form via TCoE optional rules), and everyone else via the Magic Initiate and Ritual Caster feats.
 It allows you to summon a spirit, taking the form of an animal of your choice (examples and restrictions are given in the spell text), that you can communicate telepathically with, see through the senses of, and even cast through within a limited range.
-This is great for getting yourself an owl, cat, bat, etc. but if you’d like a more exotic selection of creatures (with their own interesting abilities) then you can choose to be a Pact of the Chain Warlock.
-This allows you to choose more exotic familiar forms, like a pseudodragon and imp, as well as empower your familiar further through the use of invocations.
+This is great for getting yourself an owl, cat, bat, etc., but if you’d like a more exotic selection of creatures (with their interesting abilities), then you can choose to be a Pact of the Chain Warlock.
+This allows you to choose more exotic familiar forms, like a pseudodragon and imp, and empower your familiar further through the use of invocations.

 Exclusive to Paladins, Find Steed is a 2nd level spell that allows you to summon a spirit to take on the form of an elk, warhorse, pony, camel, or mastiff (though your DM may let you summon others, perhaps with the help of some sacrificial snacks).
-The steed, once summoned, has an intelligence of 6 (no matter what creature you chose, a big improvement), can communicate with you telepathically within a mile, and whilst you’re mounted on them, can share the benefits of a spell you cast that only targets yourself.
-This is a great way to get a larger companion, or to add a smarter hound to your PC for dungeon delving.
-At higher levels you can use the 4th level version, Find Greater Steed, to summon more impressive creatures, like pegasi and rhinos.
+The steed, once summoned, has an intelligence of 6 (no matter what creature you chose, a significant improvement), can communicate with you telepathically within a mile, and while you’re mounted on them, can share the benefits of a spell you cast that only targets yourself.
+This is a great way to get a larger companion or add a more intelligent hound to your PC for dungeon delving.
+At higher levels, you can use the 4th level version, Find Greater Steed, to summon more impressive creatures, like pegasi and rhinos.

 Beast Master Ranger

-Probably the first example that came to mind of many of you reading this article, this subclass is all about taking your animal companion into combat.
-The PHB rules allow you to choose a CR1/4 creature that will obey your commands and receive some benefits and restrictions, if your animal companion falls in combat, you can summon a new one over 8 hours using a ritual.
-TCoE brought us some optional rules for the Ranger, including a new set of Beast Master options however, which allow you to choose a template for the spirit you summon, describing what the companion looks like as you wish.
-These new options include some scaling based on your Ranger level and proficiency bonus, to keep your companion competitive at higher levels.
+The first example that came to mind of many of you reading this article is that this subclass is all about taking your animal companion into combat.
+The PHB rules allow you to choose a CR1/4 creature that will obey your commands and receive some benefits and restrictions; if your animal companion falls in combat, you can summon a new one over 8 hours using a ritual.
+TCoE brought us some optional rules for the Ranger, including a new set of Beast Master options, however, which allow you to choose a template for the spirit you summon, describing what the companion looks like as you wish.
+These new options include some scaling based on your Ranger level and proficiency bonus to keep your companion competitive at higher levels.

 Battle Smith Artificer

-If you’re not the nature type, why not build your own companion?
+If you’re not the nature type, why not build your companion?
 The Battle Smith gives you the Steel Defender, a companion that can look like whatever you wish and be bipedal or quadrupedal.
-With built-in scaling as you level, the ability to heal them with the Mending cantrip, and the fantastic Defensive Pounce ability, the Steel Defender is a great option for an animal(ish) companion.
+With built-in scaling as you level, the ability to heal them with the Mending cantrip, and the fantastic Defensive Pounce ability, the Steel Defender is an excellent option for an animal(ish) companion.
 Me?
-I have mine look like a mechanical steel panther, why?
+I have mine that looks like a mechanical steel panther.
+Why?
 Because it’s cool!
 There’s a band?
-Never heard of ‘em.
+I never heard of them.

 Homunculus Servant (Artificer Infusion)